Meet our Leadership Team members. Find a complete set of biographies ready to use.

 Marleen Pauwels

-Marleen joined Euro Chlor in 2011 becoming Science & Regulatory Affairs Director in 2016.
-Two years later, she took the role of Executive Director of the Halogens Industry Sector.
+Marleen joined Euro Chlor in 2011 and was appointed Science & Regulatory Affairs Director in 2016.
+Two years later, she advanced to Executive Director of the Halogens Industry Sector.
+In September 2025, she also assumed leadership of Cefic’s Health, Safety, Security & Environment (HSSE), Responsible Care, and Supply Chain activities.

-During her years at Cefic, Marleen has managed sector groups, human health and regulatory committees and co-led the ‘Bridges & Connections project’, one of the building blocks of Cefic’s ‘Change Strategy’.
+Throughout her time at Cefic, Marleen has led various sector groups and regulatory committees focused on human health, and co-steered the ‘Bridges & Connections’ project—one of the key pillars of Cefic’s ‘Change Strategy’.

-In 2021, Marleen set up FPP4EU, Cefic’s Sector Group dealing with FluoroProducts and PFAS.
+In 2021, she established FPP4EU, Cefic’s sector group dedicated to FluoroProducts and PFAS.

-Marleen obtained her PhD in Pharmaceutical Sciences at the Vrije Universiteit Brussel, with a special focus on regulatory human toxicology and alternatives to animal testing.
-She gained industry experience as Senior Regulatory Affairs and Toxicology Analyst for Albemarle Europe.
+Marleen holds a PhD in Pharmaceutical Sciences from the Vrije Universiteit Brussel, with a specialization in regulatory human toxicology and alternatives to animal testing.
+Prior to joining Cefic, she gained industry experience as a Senior Regulatory Affairs and Toxicology Analyst at Albemarle Europe.

 Follow Marleen on LinkedIn.